jasonad123/gtfs-observatory/README.md

 ### Data Flow

 1. At build time, the dashboard fetches all feeds from the MobilityData API
-2. Feeds are filtered to the DC metropolitan region
+2. Feeds are filtered to the region (in this case the DC metro area)
 3. Feeds are grouped by transit agency
 4. The page is statically generated with all feed information
 5. Modal interactions are handled client-side with vanilla JavaScript

 ### Agency Configuration

-DC area agencies are defined in `src/lib/agencies.ts`.
+Agencies are defined in `src/lib/agencies.ts`.
 Each agency includes:
 - ID and display name
 - Website URL
 - Feed IDs (MobilityData IDs in mdb-xxx format) - preferred for precise matching
 - Provider name mappings (used as fallback when feed IDs not available)
-- (optional) colour for branding purposes
+- (optional) Colours for branding purposes

 **Feed Matching Strategy**:
 1. **Primary**: Match by MobilityData feed ID (most reliable)